RyanFloresTT/Project-Swingy-Swing/README.md

 ## Art

-Some of the art you see in the GIFs are from "Cartoon FX Remaster" [link](https://assetstore.unity.com/packages/vfx/particles/cartoon-fx-remaster-4010), and "World Materials Free" [link] (https://assetstore.unity.com/packages/2d/textures-materials/world-materials-free-150182).
+Some of the art you see in the GIFs are from "Cartoon FX Remaster" [link](https://assetstore.unity.com/packages/vfx/particles/cartoon-fx-remaster-4010), and "World Materials Free" [link](https://assetstore.unity.com/packages/2d/textures-materials/world-materials-free-150182).
 These are no longer present in the current build of the game since I didn't want to take up unwanted space and use HD graphics for this game anymore.

 ## What I've Learned